 • Give points on a customer’s birthday and notify them of the points on their special day, along with a birthday greeting.

 Customers grow weary of only earning points by making purchases.
 You can set yourself apart by rewards for other actions.
-Sue McDonnell, head of marketing for Professional resume help says, “We give reward points every time a client returns for additional help/documents.
+Sue McDonnell, head of marketing for Professional Resume Help says, “We give reward points every time a client returns for additional help/documents.
 But one of the most popular in our rewards program is a hefty number of points for referrals we offer.
 This doesn’t require a purchase and our clients like that.”

 Reeboks recently launched ‘Reebok Unlocked’ program that also provides customers with several options for earning rewards.
 They can attend events, write reviews, purchase products, and interact with Reebok on social media to move up through the rewards program.